-A. Yes, a large number of our students travel from outside of the Horsham area and several buses stop outside of the College, including those from Haywards Heath and Worthing.
-A comprehensive overview of available bus routes can found in the Transport Routes section of our website.
+A. Yes, a large number of our students travel from outside of the Horsham area and several buses stop outside of the College, including those from Worthing.
+A comprehensive overview of available bus routes can be found in the Transport Routes section of our website.